Isolation On-Campus

 • Comforter or blanket

-• Comfortable clothes that can be layered and worn again – Bring enough clothing for 10 days – laundry services are unavailable at this time.
+• Comfortable clothes that can be layered and worn again – Bring enough clothing for 10 days – opportunities to launder your items are restricted at this time.

 • Pajamas/loungewear